inventree/InvenTree/docs/docs/start/config.md

 | INVENTREE_BASE_URL | base_url | Server base URL | *Not specified* |
 | INVENTREE_AUTO_UPDATE | auto_update | Database migrations will be run automatically | False |

+!!! tip "INVENTREE_SITE_URL"
+    The *INVENTREE_SITE_URL* option defines the base URL for the InvenTree server.
+This is a critical setting, and it is required for correct operation of the server.
+If not specified, the server will attempt to determine the site URL automatically - but this may not always be correct!

 ## Server Access

 Depending on how your InvenTree installation is configured, you will need to pay careful attention to the following settings.
-If you are running your server behind a proxy, or want to adjust support for CORS requests, one or more of the following settings may need to be adjusted.
+If you are running your server behind a proxy, or want to adjust support for [CORS requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), one or more of the following settings may need to be adjusted.

 !!! warning "Advanced Users"
     The following settings require a certain assumed level of knowledge.
 You should also refer to the [django documentation]({% include "django.html" %}/ref/settings/) for more information.